amplication/docs/docs/how-to/code-generator-version-control.md

 While it's recommended to use the latest version, some teams may prefer having more control over when to upgrade the generated code.

 :::note
+Code Generator Version Control is only **available for Enterprise Plan users**.
-Try Code Generator Version Control during your 14-day Enterprise plan trial for new workspaces.
+Try it during your 14-day Enterprise plan trial for new workspaces.
 :::

 ![Amplication Code Generator Version Control](./assets/code-generator-version-control.png)